glaucuslinux/glaucus/README.md

 # glaucuslinux
-Named after the smallest and most venemous sea slug *glaucus bennettae*, glaucus is a highly optimized and extremely lightweight suckless Linux distribution built from scratch.
+glaucus is a highly optimized and extremely lightweight suckless Linux distribution built from scratch.

-## Supported Architectures
-* x86_64-pc-linux-musl

-## Minimum Requirements
-* 32 MB RAM (qemu limit)
-* qemu CPU

 ## Features
 * musl libc